Exploring Self-supervised Skeleton-based Action Recognition in Occluded Environments: Methodology

 \section{Methodology}

+Our method, \textit{i.e.}, IosPSTL, is composed of a skeleton imputation method named cluster agnostic KNN-Imputer and a new self-supervised skeleton-based contrastive learning framework named OPSTL.
+Occlusions are handled through the proposed cluster-agnostic KNN imputer.
+We cluster the features obtained in the first stage of self-supervised training through KMeans.
+In each feature cluster, the cluster agnostic KNN imputer is used to find neighboring samples for imputation, as shown in Fig.~\ref{fig:pipeline}.
+After that, we obtain imputed skeleton sequences and train them the same way as in the first stage.

-Our method, \textit{i.e.}, OPSTL, is based on PSTL~\cite{zhou2023selfsupervised} due to its superior performance in comparison to other approaches when handling occlusions.
-The Central Spatial Masking (CSM) of PSTL is replaced by our Adaptive Spatial Masking (ASM) to better handle occlusion in the first self-supervised training phase (first stage).
-Occlusions are handled through data imputation before the second self-supervised training phase, where embedding clusters obtained after the first stage training and KNN are leveraged (second stage), as shown in Fig.~\ref{fig:pipeline}.
-KMeans divides embeddings into smaller clusters.
-Subsequently, data imputation is performed using KNN search to find samples that are similar to the ones needing completion.
-Note that, the data imputation method in the second stage can be used on all self-supervised skeleton-based action recognition methods.
+OPSTL is based on PSTL~\cite{zhou2023selfsupervised} due to its superior performance in comparison to other approaches when handling occlusions.
+The Central Spatial Masking (CSM) of PSTL is replaced by our proposed Adaptive Spatial Masking (ASM) to better handle occlusion in the first self-supervised training phase (first stage).
+Note that, the proposed cluster-agnostic KNN imputer in the second stage can be used on all self-supervised skeleton-based action recognition methods.
 After imputing the missing data, downstream tasks can achieve improvements compared with occluded data using the same self-supervised skeleton-based action recognition method.